Cranberry-Glazed Cornish Hens Recipe

 - Orange slices

-- 1. In 1-qt. saucepan, combine the gravy, cranberry sauce, mustard and orange peel.
+- 1. In 1-qt. saucepan, combine the gravy, cranberry sauce, mustard and orange zest.
 Cook over low heat, stirring constantly, until glaze is smooth.

 - 2. Cut hens in half lengthwise; rinse and pat dry.
 Sprinkle with salt and pepper.
 Place on rack with drip pan, skin side down; spoon half of the glaze over hens.